mjuu/1DV608_FileUpload/README.md

 6. User want to upload more files and clicks on "Choose file" and upload it.
 7. User clicks on the new URL and look at/download the file.
 8. User want to go back to member area and clicks on "Back to member area".

 ###Alternative Scenarios
 4a.
-System shows error about "A problem occurred while uploading your file, please try again".
+System shows error about "A problem occurred while uploading your file, please try again".<br>
 4b.
-System shows error about "Something went wrong...".
+System shows error about "Something went wrong...".<br>
 4c.
-System shows error about "File is to large".
+System shows error about "File is to large".<br>
 7a.
-If the uploaded file is a image or a mp3 then the web browser loads it.
+If the uploaded file is a image or a mp3 then the web browser loads it. <br>
-When user want to get back the system will show an error like "Confirm resubmission".
+When user want to get back the system will show an error like "Confirm resubmission".<br>

 #Test-Cases
 #1.1 Download a file